michaelsilverstein/mineer/README.md

 The minEER pipeline (see documentation with `mineer -h` after installing) operates on an entire set of files from a single project.
 Assuming that all reads from a given direction (forward or reverse for paired reads) share a "similar" quality profile, the minEER pipeline runs the algorithm on a subsample of reads and to determine global truncation positions (where to start and end each read).
 All reads are then truncated according to these global positions and reads that fail to meet the user defined EER and minimum sequence lenght thresholds.

+Two critical parameters to the minEER pipeline are the minimum acceptable length (MAL, set with flag `--mal`, default=100) and the maximum acceptable error (MAE, set with flag `--mae`, default=.01).
+See the [Algorithm](#algorithm) section below for an example of how these parameters operate.

 # Install
 Install with `pip install mineer` and then run `mineer -h` to view the input documentation and to test that installation worked properly.